andrewhu/CycleGANime/README.md

 ## Training tips
 * Once the model starts to converge, results can vary greatly depending on the last few images it was fed.
 Either save results+models often and pick your favorite, or try fine-tuning at the end of training.

-* If your images are too big to fit in GPU memory, specify a `CROP_SIZE` which is small enough to fit.
-For example, I had some issues training `512x512` images on a 2080ti, so I chose a crop size of 480px.
+* If you're running out of GPU memory, specify a `CROP_SIZE` which is small enough to fit.

 * Make sure to monitor the losses of your networks (generator A/B, discriminator A/B) and make sure they're balanced.
 For example, if the discriminator loss converges too quickly, try one of:
   * Increasing the generator learning rate